Extended Mattress Warranties: Must-Have Protection Overview

 What is a Mattress Warranty?

-A mattress warranty is a promise from the manufacturer to repair or replace your mattress if it has certain defects within a specified time frame.
-Think of it as a safety net that protects your investment from unexpected issues.
+A mattress warranty is a commitment from the manufacturer to repair or replace your mattress if certain defects arise within a designated timeframe.
+Think of it as a safety net safeguarding your investment against unforeseen issues.

 Types of Mattress Warranties